magdi74/bikeshare_project/README.md

 Popular times of travel
-The most common month
+,The most common month
-The most common day of week
+,The most common day of week
-The most common hour of day
+& The most common hour of day

 Popular stations and trip
-The most common start station
+,The most common start station
-The most common end station
+,The most common end station
-The most common trip from start to end
+& The most common trip from start to end

 and more other questions